Best Christmas films on Disney+ 2022: 14 of the best movies streaming on Disney+

-Disney+: The 14 best Christmas films on Disney plus in December 2022 - including Home Alone
+Disneyplus: Here are 14 best Christmas films on Disney+ 2022 - from Anna Kendrick Christmas movie to Home Alone

 It has been a positive year for Disney+ with the new streaming service sky rocketing in popularity as the year has gone on.